Special $L$-values of certain CM weight three Hecke eigenforms: Galois Representations

 \begin{enumerate}[(a)] \item If $K \subset F$, then there is a Hecke character

 such that

 \item If $K \not\subset F$, let $L = F K$ and let

-be the Hecke character attached to $E/L'$.
+be the Hecke character attached to $E/L$.
 Then

 \end{enumerate} Here $L(E/F, s)$ is the $L$-function of $E/F$. \end{theorem} We will only require part (b) of this result, since our elliptic curves are defined over totally real fields; however, we state the full result for completeness.
-The generalized treatment, including the case when $E$ has complex multiplication by a non-maximal order $\mathcal{O}$, can be found in \cite{rubin-silverberg} for example.
+The generalized treatment, including the case when $E$ has CM by a non-maximal order $\mathcal{O}$, can be found in \cite{rubin-silverberg} for example.

 \begin{remark} For a $\mathrm{CM}$ elliptic curve \(E\), the associated Hecke character \(\psi_{E}\) has weight \(1\) and corresponds to a modular form of weight \(2\).
-More generally, a CM modular form of weight \(k\) arises from a Hecke character of weight \(k-1\) as stated in previous subsection. \end{remark}
+More generally, a CM modular form of weight \(k\) arises from a Hecke character of weight \(k-1\). \end{remark}